 Illustration Listing Expenses in Income Statement

 XYZ Company is into the production of plastic bottles.
 For the financial year 11-12, it earned revenues worth USD 100,000.
-It paid its employees’ wages worth USD 20,000.
+It paid its employees wages worth USD 20,000.
 The cost of powder for producing bottles is USD 10,000.
 It rents the factory space for which it shelled out USD 20,000 as rent.
-Utility expenses including electricity bills, phone bills amount to USD 10,000.
+Utility expenses, including electricity bills and phone bills, amount to USD 10,000.
 It pays USD 5000 to the quality check supervisor.
 To sell its bottles, it advertises which costs USD 5000.
 The depreciation cost annually on its machines is USD 5000.
-It pays an interest on capital employed amounting to USD 5000 USD and the tax authorities stipulate 30% of earnings as a tax.
+It pays an interest on capital employed amounting to USD 5000 USD, and the tax authorities stipulate 30% of earnings as a tax.

 |Selling Cost (Advt. expenses)||5,000|